Top 10 High Book Value Stocks in India | Undervalued Shares

 Limitations of Using Book Value for Stock Investments

-Ignores intangible assets (brands, patents, goodwill).
+- It disregards intangible assets (brands, patents and goodwill).

 Conclusion